 - If you plan on accessing your Google bookmarks on devices or workstations that are not your own, disable Autofill and delete any stored information.

-- When you are done working in Chrome on someone else’s workstation, logout of the Chrome browser.
-Logging out of Gmail does not log you out of Chrome.
+- When you are done working in Chrome on someone else’s workstation, turn off sync.
+Logging out of Gmail does not turn off sync, it just pauses it while your passwords and autofill entries remain accessible to whoever is using Chrome.